Sort a singly linked list by inserting each node into its correct position in the already-built sorted prefix.

-Given the head of a singly linked list, sort the list using insertion sort and return the sorted list's head.
+Given the head of a singly linked list, reorder the nodes so that the list becomes sorted in non-decreasing order.

-Return the head node of the sorted singly linked list.
+- The input is the head of a singly linked list.

 Example 1